aurbac/workshop-containers-cdk-react-amplify/docs/deploy-backedn-with-ecs.md

 * **``Target value``**: **``100``**

 ![Service AS](images/ecs-as.png)

+!!! info
+    **ALBRequestCountPerTarget** - Number of requests completed per target in an Application Load Balancer or a Network Load Balancer target group.

 5.19\.
 Click on **Create Service** and click on **View Service** once the creation is finished.